 University isn't just about learning.
 There's plenty of time for you to explore and enjoy life, so discover what the local area has to offer.
 Our Canterbury Campus is at the heart of the city with its historic streets lined with shops, cafes, bars and restaurants.
 Discover what it has to offer!

-If you're not sure where to go or what to see, why not ask one of our friendly helpers?
-As current students or staff, they're there to help give you answers!
+If you’re not sure where to go or what to see, why not ask one of our friendly helpers?
+Our staff and students are available to help give you answers!

 Plus much more...